Amir-Sajedi/FinanceHub/README.md

 # FinanceHub
+The Demo is now active on [Finance Hub demo](alphex.pythonanywhere.com)
 ## Overview

 FinanceHub is a comprehensive Django-based financial tracking and conversion platform designed to provide real-time market data for precious metals and currencies.
 The application offers user authentication, a universal conversion dashboard, and a personal net worth tracking system that aggregates holdings across multiple asset classes.